Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: DE parameterizations

 where $a(t)$ denotes the scale factor of the Universe, and $k$ describes three different geometries, namely, spatially flat ($k =0$), open ($k =-1$) and closed ($k = +1$).
-We further assume that the gravitation sector of the Universe is described by Einstein's General Relativity (GR) and the matter sector of the Universe is minimally coupled to gravity.
-Additionally, there is no non-gravitational interaction present between any two matter components.
+We further assume that the gravitation sector of the Universe is described by Einstein's general relativity (GR) and the matter sector of the Universe is minimally coupled to gravity.
+Additionally, there is no nongravitational interaction present between any two matter components.
 Thus, in the FLRW background, the gravitational field equations can be expressed as

-where an overhead dot denotes the cosmic time derivative; $G$ is the Newton's gravitational constant; $H \equiv \dot{a} (t)/a(t)$, is the Hubble rate of the FLRW universe; $\rho_{i}$ and $p_{i}$ are respectively the energy density and pressure of the $i$-th component of the fluid.
-The components in the matter sector are a pressure-less matter (cold DM+baryons) and a DE fluid with a barotropic equation of state.
-As there is no interaction between any two components, hence, from the conservation equation of the total fluid $\sum_{i} \dot{\rho}_i + 3 H \; \sum_{i} (p_i + \rho_i) = 0$, one can write down the conservation equation of the $i$-th fluid as: $\dot{\rho}_i + 3 H \; (p_i + \rho_i) = 0$.
+where a dot above a character denotes the cosmic time derivative; $G$ is Newton's gravitational constant; $H \equiv \dot{a} (t)/a(t)$, is the Hubble rate of the FLRW universe and $\rho_{i}$ and $p_{i}$ are respectively the energy density and pressure of the $i$-th component of the fluid.
+The components in the matter sector are a pressure-less matter (cold DM+baryons) and a DE fluid with a barotropic EoS.
+There is no interaction between any two components, hence, from the conservation equation for the total fluid $\sum_{i} \dot{\rho}_i + 3 H \; \sum_{i} (p_i + \rho_i) = 0$, one can write down the conservation equation of the $i$-th fluid as $\dot{\rho}_i + 3 H \; (p_i + \rho_i) = 0$.
 Using this conservation equation, one can find the evolution of the individual fluid.
-For pressure-less matter, $\rho_{\rm m} = \rho_{\rm m,0} (a/a_0)^{-3}$ ($\rho_{\rm m,0}$ is the present day value of $\rho_{\rm m}$) where $a_0$ refers to the present value of the scale factor.
-The evolution of DE follows the following expression
+For pressureless matter, $\rho_{\rm m} = \rho_{\rm m,0} (a/a_0)^{-3}$ ($\rho_{\rm m,0}$ is the present day value of $\rho_{\rm m}$) where $a_0$ refers to the present value of the scale factor.
+The evolution of DE follows the expression